WorldFishCenter/peskas.mozambique.data.pipeline/README.md

 [`R`](R) directory where the main functions are located.

 Each function typically reads the configuration using `read_config()` to access necessary parameters.
-To work on this package locally, you'll need to copy `.env.example` to `.env` and fill in your authentication credentials.
-The `read_config()` function automatically loads these environment variables from the `.env` file.
+To work on this package locally, you’ll need to set up the required authentication files in the `auth/` directory and ensure your environment variables are properly set.
 Remember to run `devtools::load_all()` when testing changes locally.
 If you’re new to R package development, consider reviewing the [*R packages*](https://r-pkgs.org) book by Hadley Wickham and Jenny Brian.